venkatasiri12/Masters_Study_Journal/Daily_Learning_Log/Day_1/numpy.md

 ---

-### 💸 The Cost of Abstraction
+### ✨ The Cost of Abstraction

-Python supports versatile and flexible data structures:
-✨ Lists, tuples, dictionaries, sets
+- Python supports versatile and flexible data structures like Lists, tuples, dictionaries, sets

-✨ Even then, translating high-level Python code into machine instructions is time-consuming
+- Even then, translating high-level Python code into machine instructions is time-consuming

-✨ Pure Python becomes slow - while handling huge data
+- Pure Python becomes slow - while handling huge data

 ---